 Healthcare professionals are continuously charged with staying on the cutting edge of new medical treatments and technologies.
 As a professional association dedicated to the continuing education of oncology professionals, STO, founded in 2000, helps improve the quality and safety in caring for cancer patients and others with weakened immune systems by:

-- Bringing knowledge and strategies for critical new developments in cancer treatment to the community oncologist
+- Bringing knowledge and strategies for critical new developments in cancer treatment to the community oncology care team

 - Bridging the “translational gap” between discovery and delivery of care to the patient

-- Providing relevant and compelling educational activities and continuing medical education to help improve the daily practice of physicians, including screening, prevention, diagnosis, treatment, and management of patients with cancer and others with weakened immune systems
+- Providing relevant and compelling educational activities and continuing education to help improve the daily practice of physicians, nurses, pharmacists and other healthcare professionals including screening, prevention, diagnosis, treatment, and management of patients with cancer and others with weakened immune systems